Glossier's Cult Lip Gloss Just Got Two Major Upgrades

 Advertisement

 Like the clear gloss, both the red and holographic shades come packaged in a tiny plastic tube (that would probably fit in a trendy Jacquemus mini purse) with a fuzzy, doe-foot applicator in the cap.
 Yep, just like you applied your vanilla-scented gloss in middle school.
 But don't let the vibrant crimson shade scare you off this time around.
 Unlike, say, the Glossier Play Vinylic Lip in Baby, this is a sheer gloss, not a lipstick, so the pigment reads soft and faded on your lips.
-Think: Like you've just eaten an ice lolly.
-Holographic is a bit closer to the clear gloss (it's colourless), but instead of a jelly-like glass finish, this one comes packed with fine glitter to give your lips a '90s-inspired, frosty effect.
+Think: Like you just ate a red popsicle.
+Holographic is a bit closer to the clear gloss (it's colorless), but instead of a jelly-like glass finish, this one comes packed with fine glitter to give your lips a '90s-inspired, frosty effect.

-Both new shades ring in at £11 per tube, which is a bit more than anything we bought in school, so don't lose this one in your gym shorts right before picture day.
+Both new shades ring in at $14 per tube, which is a heck of a lot more than anything we bought in middle school, so don't lose this one in your gym shorts right before picture day.

 Advertisement